China accuses Briton, American of illegally buying private data

 "I sometimes used illegal means to obtain personal information," Humphrey said in Mandarin to a camera as he sat handcuffed wearing an orange vest.

-"I very much regret this and apologise to the Chinese government," said Humphrey, who once worked as a journalist for Reuters.
+"I very much regret this and apologise to the Chinese government," said Humphrey, who worked as a journalist for Reuters in the 1980s and 90s.

-ChinaWhys, the investigative risk consultancy Humphrey and Yu founded, worked for many firms including GSK, separate sources familiar with the matter have said.
+ChinaWhys, the investigative risk consultancy Humphrey and Yu founded, worked for many firms including British drugmaker GlaxoSmithKline (GSK) (GSK.L), sources familiar with the matter have said.

-Chinese police have been investigating bribery allegations against GSK since July, though Chinese media reports on Humphrey and Yu made no mention of the firm.
+Chinese police have been investigating bribery accusations against GSK since July, although Chinese media reports on Humphrey and Yu made no mention of the firm.

+GSK has declined to comment on the work ChinaWhys did for the company except to say that Humphrey is not, nor has he ever been, an employee.

+In a statement, Britain's foreign office expressed concern at Humphrey's appearance on state TV.

 Jason Cai, a Chinese investigator who worked with Humphrey and Yu, was arrested around the same time, said a source with direct knowledge of the matter.
 Cai was not mentioned in the state media reports, and his arrest has not been announced.